jt-Uni/jtlovejoy/Coursework-Report.md

 Backup and Redundancy:

 - Resources are distributed across multiple availability zones to prevent downtime.

-### Testing and Results

-The VPC setup was validated with the following tests:

-1. **Connectivity Tests:** Verified public and private subnet connectivity using SSH and ping commands.
-2. **Access Control:** Confirmed that only allowed IPs could access the public subnets.
-3. **Internet Access:** Ensured private instances could access the internet through the NAT gateway.
-4. **Traffic Monitoring:** Monitored traffic logs to ensure expected behavior.

 ## Task 6: AWS Virtual Private Cloud settings screen shots